Lexus NX review

-As with the styling, the NX’s driving experience is likely to be an acquired taste.
-A combination of the hybrid powerplant and CVT automatic gearbox has the ability to provide a relaxing yet intensely frustrating ride.
+As with the styling, the NX’s driving experience is likely to be an acquired taste. in the NX 300h the combination of the hybrid powerplant and CVT automatic gearbox has the ability to provide a relaxing yet intensely frustrating ride.
 For instance, be gentle with the throttle pedal and the Lexus will glide around town in near-silent electric mode – although the battery’s range of around a mile looks poor compared to more modern plug-in hybrid models.
 And on the motorway, there’s very little wind and road noise.

 However, when you need to accelerate in a hurry, the CVT sends the revs soaring uncomfortably high.
 The same thing happens when accelerating up a long motorway incline, meaning you hear a drone from the four-cylinder unit.
 It never feels particularly responsive, either, as the NX’s rate of acceleration isn’t as rapid as the hard-working engine would suggest.